Jason Osborne (politician): Gun safety

+Marijuana legalization

+Osborne argued for the legalization of cannabis in New Hampshire in a 2023 op-ed titled "Conservative case for cannabis reform".

 Personal life

-Osborne holds a PhD in economics from George Mason University.
 Osborne's children do not attend public school.
-Osborne's wife, Sharon, is the chair and director of Latitude Learning Resources, a non profit offering cross-curricular classes for home schoolers and other students.
+Osborne's wife, Sharon, is the chair and director of Latitude Learning Resources, a nonprofit offering cross-curricular classes for homeschoolers and other students.

 Controversy

-In 2022, web-forum posts from Osborne between 2007 and 2011 surfaced.
+In 2022, web forum posts from Osborne between 2007 and 2011 surfaced.
 In them, Osborne used racist slurs and sexist comments about women breastfeeding.
 He also appeared to argue for abolishing age-of-consent laws.